 - It’s All About the Experience

 Today’s job seekers value user experience and personalisation more than ever so the job seeking experience will significantly influence which employers attract the best talent.
 Therefore, an expedited recruitment process that puts the emphasis on pre and post candidate care is more important than ever.
 Job seekers are also turned off by a protracted interview experience and expect job boards (and career sections of the employer’s website) to be easy to navigate, mobile optimised and personalised.
-Employers need to think hard about the candidate experience and put their job seeking ‘customer’ first with a convenient process facilitated by sophisticated technology, skilled recruitment professionals at the helm and good candidate management.
+Employers need to think hard about the candidate experience and put their job seeking ‘customer’ first with a convenient process facilitated by sophisticated recruitment software, skilled recruitment professionals at the helm and good candidate management.

 - A Strong Employer Brand

 What was once a luxury is now a crucial must-have in the fight to secure and retain great talent.
 How an employer is perceived by job seekers is more influential than ever, and the perception can work for or against the employer.
 With the rise of employer review sites like Glassdoor, an employer’s brand is more visible than ever before and in the current climate, candidates are more likely to decline a job offer from a company with a poor employer brand.
 Having a solid employer brand is a company’s selling point to job seekers and what helps keep good employees around for longer.
 Getting it right and promoting it to job seekers is the key to attracting top talent, reducing recruitment costs in the long run and retaining quality staff as positive advocates.

 Social Media is the key to getting in front of passive candidates, especially younger job seekers who resist traditional recruitment channels and methods.
 The use of social media in the recruitment advertising mix is expected to increase in 2017 as recruiters and employers cotton on to the visual impact, influence and targeting opportunities platforms like Instagram and Facebook provide.